MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/Show-SPMTMigration.md

 ```

 ## DESCRIPTION
-If the admin starts the migration in NoShow mode, running the ‘Show-SPMTMigration’ cmdlet will display the task ID, data source location, target location and migration status in the console.
-Pressing Ctrl+C will return to NoShow mode..
+If the user starts the migration with -NoShow parameter, running the ‘Show-SPMTMigration’ cmdlet will display the task ID, data source location, target location and migration status in the console.
+Pressing Ctrl+C will return to NoShow mode.

 ## EXAMPLES